-(a) Adopt the attached resolution provided as Attachment One approving the proposed workplan (Exhibit A) and proposed budget (Exhibit B) for 2019-2020 with any desired changes.
+- (a) Adopt the attached resolution provided as Attachment One approving the final workplan (Exhibit A) and final budget (Exhibit B) for 2019-2020 with any changes. - (b) Authorize the Executive Officer to request the Auditor-Controller's Office calculate and apportion \$1,703,700 in total agency contributions by July 1st.